siddhant0309/EmergiSphere/docs/system_architecture.md

-# 🏗️ System Architecture - MediSentinel
+# 🏗️ System Architecture - EmergiSphere

 ## 📋 Architecture Overview

-MediSentinel follows a microservices-based architecture with AI agents as the core components.
-The system is designed for high availability, scalability, and compliance with healthcare regulations.
+EmergiSphere follows a microservices-based architecture with AI agents as the core components.
+The system is designed for high availability, scalability, and compliance with healthcare regulations, focusing on emergency-first hospital automation.

 ## 🏛️ High-Level Architecture